 Your Physical Condition

 Take into account your age and physical condition when choosing a mower.
 A self-propelled mower may be appropriate for even a very small yard if pushing a lawn mower is physically difficult.
 Likewise, a riding mower may be the right choice for a half-acre yard if you are unable to walk easily behind a mower.

 Lawn Mower Features

 While optional items add to the cost of a lawn mower, they are worth considering.
 Top among options is a mulching blade for your mower.
 A mulching mower returns the finely cut grass pieces to the lawn as a natural fertilizer – you won't need to collect and dispose of clippings.
-Read your owner's manual for instructions on how to properly operate your mower in the mulching mode for the best results.
+Read your operator's manual for instructions on how to properly operate your mower in the mulching mode for the best results.

 Bagging mowers do what their name implies – you attach a grass catcher bag to the side or back of the mower to collect the grass clippings.
 You can choose a rear-bagging or side-bagging mower.
 The rear-bagging models are more maneuverable around trees, landscaping and those tight spaces in your yard.

 View solutions for handling the most common engine and product troubleshooting and maintenance questions.